nnikunj/money-plant/money-plant-instrument-fetcher/README.md

 ### Objective:

-To Maintain the list of instruments on which we want to perform trades
+* To Maintain the list of instruments on which we want to perform trades(e.g NSE:INFY)
+* To Maintain the list of parameters on which we will do trades(e.g. MACD, Candle Data, etc)

 ### Build Steps: